itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 // ... /
 ```

-In each test, the redux module's reducer slice is returning a new state object based on the previous state, and given action or action creator's returned action.
+In each test, `createNewPoll.js`'s root reducer slice is returning a new state object based on the previous state, and an action or an action creator's returned action.
 Then, its just a matter of seeing if the new state is what you expect it to be.
 If not, you know exactly where to look for the bug.

+> A root reducer slice is simply the module's exported reducer that gets passed to combineReducer in the rootReducer.js file.
+It's a bit confusing to think about at first.
+Put another way, the root reducer is Redux's main reducer that reduces everything into its one state object.
+The root reducer is comprised of a number of root reducer slices, each being an individual modules main reducer.
+A module's main reducer (or root reducer slice) will call one of the many individual reducers in that module if an action's type gets matched.
+That reducer will return a new state, and it will be passed back to combineReducers into Redux's main root reducer, and Redux's store will have a brand new state object.

-A lot more edge cases need to be considered for these tests like wrong types, out-of-range values, super long strings, etc., but this is a good start.
+A lot more edge cases need to be considered for these tests like wrong types out-of-range values, super long strings, etc. being passed as parameters to action creators, but this is a good start.
 In production apps with real clients, thousands of users will use and abuse your forms every day.
-App needs to be hardened against bad data.
+Applications need to be hardened against bad data.
+This is important for security too, but more on that later.

 ## Styling

 `webpack` makes it easy to modularize your CSS and import individual CSS modules into your React components. `create-react-app` encourages this by default, and I really enjoyed this workflow in my [Spiffy Wikipeda](https://github.com/itxchy/FCC-spiffy-wikipedia/blob/master/src/components/Result/Result.css) app.
-Maintaining CSS styles is getting easier all the time. [`PostCSS`](https://github.com/postcss/postcss) offers many powerful plugins as well, which can work well with your CSS preprocessor of choice.
+Maintaining CSS styles is getting easier all the time. [`PostCSS`](https://github.com/postcss/postcss) offers many powerful plugins as well, which will work with your favorite CSS preprocessor.

 For vote, I'll admit I didn't focus as much attention on styling as I should have.
 For simplicity, I elected to keep my SASS and CSS considerations separate from my React code.
-I used `webpack`'s `ExtractTextPlugin` to bundle all of the compiled CSS into a separate css file, and imported the `main.scss` directly into [`BrowserEntry.js`](https://github.com/itxchy/FCC-vote/blob/master/components/BrowserEntry.jsx#L4).
+I used `webpack`'s `ExtractTextPlugin` to bundle all of the compiled CSS into a separate css file, and import the `main.scss` directly into [`BrowserEntry.js`](https://github.com/itxchy/FCC-vote/blob/master/components/BrowserEntry.jsx#L4) so Webpack would know about it.

-All of my SCSS files were stored in a separate `sass` directory, the idea being to keep syling concerns and React component concerns separate.
-But isn't the *syling* of a component part of a component's concerns?
+All of my SCSS files were stored in a separate `sass` directory, the idea being to keep styling concerns and React component concerns separate.
+But isn't the *styling* of a component part of a component's concerns?
 Depends on who you ask I guess, but importing your SASS or CSS modules directly into the components that need them makes a lot of sense.
-Instead of going through a separate directory tree looking for the styles that are responsible for your component, and managing the file structure of the style directory, it makes sense to keep your CSS or SASS together with the components they're styling.
-This makes it easier to use CSS conventions like [BEM](https://en.bem.info/methodology/key-concepts/) as well.
+Instead of going through a separate directory tree looking for the style module that's responsible for your component, and managing the file structure of a separate style directory, it makes sense to keep your CSS or SASS together with the components they're styling.
+This is good for a faster workflow, and it makes it easier to use CSS conventions like [BEM](https://en.bem.info/methodology/key-concepts/).
 Instead of mirroring your CSS directory with your component directory, you can keep your components even more self contained in their file structure.

 ![Styling in its own directory compared with keeping styles with their components.](../public/img/css-structure.png)